 Chania is Crete's second largest city and offers a way into the island for many thousands of visitors each year.
-Many people who travel to Crete fly into Chania International Airport CHQ and then travel on to some of the other resorts on the island.
+Situated towards the west of the island, it has easy access to many of the island's quieter resorts and the stunning Samara Gorge, a favourite with hikers and walkers.

 There is plenty to see and do in the town itself though and using the town as a base for wider exploration is a good idea for anyone who uses car hire in Chania.
 Perhaps the best known landmark in the town itself is its Old Town.
 This section of the city is where visitors can find the old Venetian harbour, around which much of the town's historical development was centred.